 Tramadol: Effects and Risk of Addiction

 Tramadol is an opioid medication prescribed for the treatment of moderate to severe pain.
-Additionally, doctors may prescribe extended-release capsules or tablets for chronic pain management, such as osteoarthritis.
-Some brand names for tramadol include Conzip, Qdolo, and Ultracet (tramadol and acetaminophen).1,2
+Additionally, doctors may prescribe extended-release capsules or tablets of this medication to help clients manage chronic pain conditions, such as osteoarthritis.
+Some brand names for tramadol include Conzip, Qdolo, and Ultracet (tramadol and acetaminophen).

-Like other opioid medications, such as oxycodone and hydrocodone, many people abuse tramadol for its euphoric and relaxing effects, but abusing tramadol can have harmful consequences, including harmful side effects, dependence, withdrawal, addiction, and overdose.
+Similar to other opioid medications, such as oxycodone and hydrocodone, many people abuse tramadol for its euphoric and relaxing effects.
+This can lead to dangerous side effects, dependence, withdrawal, addiction, and overdose.

 Tramadol Side Effects

 Even if you take your tramadol as prescribed, you may still experience many common side effects.
-Abusing tramadol can increase the risk of adverse effects, such as:1
+Abusing tramadol can increase the risk of adverse effects, such as:

 • Mood changes